xinyee20/tp/docs/DeveloperGuide.md

 ## **Appendix D: Non Functional Requirements**

-1. Should work on any <span><a href="#appendix-e-glossary" style="color:purple"><i>mainstream OS</i></a></span> as long as it has Java 11 or above installed.
+1. The product should work on any <span><a href="#appendix-e-glossary" style="color:purple"><i>mainstream OS</i></a></span> as long as it has Java 11 or above installed.
-2. Should be able to hold up to 30 students per tutorial group and up 10 tutorial groups without a noticeable sluggishness in performance for typical usage.
+1. The product should be able to hold up to 30 students per tutorial group and up to 10 tutorial groups without a noticeable sluggishness in performance for typical usage.
+1. The product should be for a single user i.e. (not a multi-user product).
+1. The product should not require an online connection.
+1. The product should not depend on a remote server.
+1. The product should work without requiring an installer.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. The data should be stored locally into a human editable text file.

 ## **Appendix E: Glossary**